kemmerle/under-the-table/README.md

 Then navigate to localhost:3000.

-A test suite is forthcoming.
+A test suite includes RSpec feature tests and Enzyme testing with fetchMock.